About

 Building now

-I’m building The Advantage because the best insights come from people who’ve actually built things.
-Not consultants, not theorists—operators.
-Real conversations about building, scaling, and leading.
-Episode one drops Fall 2026.
+Mike is building The Advantage because the best insights come from people who’ve actually built things.
+Not consultants, not theorists — founders, investors, operators, and athletes at the top of their game.
+Real conversations about the climb.
+Episode one drops Summer 2026.
 Get on the waitlist and you’ll hear it first.

 Principles